How to Grow Celery so Delicious it Deserves its Own Victorian Vase

 Plant seedlings 6 to 10 inches apart.

-Watering celery
+Watering Celery

 With a water content of 95%, it’s not surprising that celery needs lots of water to grow.
 The thick roots only go down to around 3 inches, but they spread out.
 A consistent watering schedule that keeps the soil moist but not too damp will give celery the best flavor and make it less stringy.
 This may be 2 to 3 inches of water per week in dry climates.
 Using mulch will help conserve soil moisture.

-Where to grow celery
+Where to Grow Celery

 Choose a sunny but cool location to grow celery.
 It can tolerate light shade but needs a half day of full sun.
 A spot where celery plants can get morning sun and afternoon shade works well as long as it gets 5 to 7 hours of sunlight.